knockdata/jekyll-now/_posts/2019-04-30-Nginx-Tutorial-Step-by-Step-with-Examples.md

 - [http://localhost:8080/test.txt](http://localhost:8080/test.txt): For text file, a broswer will likely open it.
 - [http://localhost:8080/run.sh](http://localhost:8080/run.sh): For sh file, a browser will likely download it.

+The default configuration inside the docker container can be checked with following command

+    docker exec -it nginx cat /etc/nginx/nginx.conf
+    docker exec -it nginx cat /etc/nginx/conf.d/default.conf

 ## Step 3 - HTTPS

 Data is not encrypted on transit when we using HTTP.
 It means any machine along the way will be able to see the data you send and received.
 For example, all machine connected to the same WIFI hotspot as you will be able to see your content.